eleventigers/harmotap/README.md

 Future
 ========

-This theme is only a slight variation from Bootstrap 3, but I hope that my future work will make Harmotap more distinct in its own way - stay in the loop!
+This theme is only a slight variant of Bootstrap 3, but I hope that my future work will make Harmotap more distinct in its own way - stay in the loop!